This post will cover some of the best activities to enjoy in Rome.

 If you’re wondering when to expect the next free museum day, make sure to check the website of the participating museum/landmark.

-For more activities that won’t cost a thing, make sure to check our free things to do section.
+For more activities to do in Rome that won’t cost a thing, make sure to check our free things to do section.

-There are a lot of popular sites in Rome that are well lit after the sun goes down, and some even offer tours at night!
+There are a lot of popular architectural masterpieces in Rome that are well-lit after the sun goes down, and some even offer tours at night!

 In addition to these options, there are several historic fountains that light up the night sky in Rome, including notable examples like the Trevi Fountain and Bernini’s Fontana del Quattro Fiumi in Piazza Navona.

-Alternatively, you can also check out the Spanish Steps after dark, as they are open to the public and pretty well lit at night.
+Alternatively, you can also check out the Spanish Steps at Piazza di Spagna after dark, as they are open to the public and pretty well-lit at night.

 You’ll find even more great things to do after dark in our nighttime attractions section.